A person might wish to induce lactation if:

 These hormones begin to rise with the onset of pregnancy.
 Each hormone has a role to play in the preparation of the breasts to make milk, with milk production starting about 16 weeks of pregnancy.

 If a person has previously breastfed, this fact does increase the possibility of that person producing a full milk supply, but not necessarily so.
-Some persons inducing lactation have produced all the milk the baby needs, but I would think the majority do not.
+Some persons inducing lactation have produced all the milk the baby needed, but I would think the majority do not.

 What if I can’t produce all the milk a baby needs?

 It would be nice if you did, but please try to remember that breastfeeding is not just about milk and breastfeeding is much more than breastmilk.
 Breastfeeding is a relationship, a close physical and emotional relationship between two people who usually love each other.
 Furthermore, breastfeeding helps to develop that close emotional relationship.

 If you cannot produce all the milk the baby needs, you can, and we recommend you do, supplement the baby at the breast with a lactation aid at the breast.
 As shown in the video.

 The medications and the process

 We generally start the person inducing lactation on a combination birth control pill (which gives them both estrogen and progesterone) as well as domperidone which increases the prolactin levels.

 In theory, the combination birth control pill should have higher levels of progesterone, but this is theory, and which combination birth control pill is used probably does not make that much of a difference.
 If the birth control pill has placebos (that is “sugar pills” or pills without any effect), the person inducing lactation should not take them but rather jump to the next cycle of pills without a break.

 The person inducing lactation should be on the combination birth control pill for at least 16 weeks and continue it until about 6 to 8 weeks before the baby is born and then stop the combination pill completely.
 This implies a period of 22 to 24 weeks total.